 The course would lead to higher education opportunities, such as studying social sciences, criminology, politics or social policy.
 It could lead to careers in policy making in the government, social work, researcher posts or teaching.

-For more information contact Ms Papaioannou Email: Samantha.Papaioannou@modschools.org

-National Extended Certificate in Sport (Level 3) Pearson BTEC
+For more information contact Ms Papaioannou Email: Samantha.Papaioannou@modschools.org National Extended Certificate in Sport (Level 3) Pearson BTEC

+INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?
 BTEC Sport is a diverse and wide ranging course.
 You need an obvious interest in PE and sport as well as a lively and enquiring mind.
 Being a keen performer helps as the course involves some practical aspects.
 You must also have a genuine interest in the theory side of the subject as a lot of the course will be delivered in the classroom.
 You need to be willing to explore new ideas independently and be able to communicate them effectively.
 If you enjoy sport and sporting issues and want to develop your all round knowledge of the subject, this course could be for you.

-Unit number Unit title GLH Туре How assessed Mandatory units - learners complete and achieve all units 1 Anatomy and Physiology 120 Mandatory External 2 Fitness Training and Programming for Health, Sport and Well-being 120 Mandatory and Synoptic External 3 Professional Development in the Sports Industry 60 Mandatory Internal Optional units - learners complete 1 unit 4 Sports Leadership 60 Optional Internal 5 Application of Fitness Testing 60 Optional Internal 6 Sports Psychology 60 Optional Internal 7 Practical Sports Performance 60 Optional Internal
+What units are studied and how are they assessed?
+Pearson BTEC Level 3 National Extended Certificate in Sport Unit number Unit title itle GLH Type How assessed Mandatory units - learners complete and achieve all units 1 Anatomy and Physiology 120 Mandatory External 2 Fitness Training and Programming for Health, Sport and Well-being 120 Mandatory and Synoptic External 3 Professional Development in the Sports Industry 60 Mandatory Internal Optional units - learners compl ete 1 uı nit 4 Sports Leadership 60 Optional Internal 5 Application of Fitness Testing 60 Optional Internal 6 Sports Psychology 60 Optional Internal 7 Practical Sports Performance 60 Optional Internal

 Do I have to be a good sports performer?
 No, very little of the course is practically assessed.

+future careers

 Do I need GCSE PE to take this course?

+Frequently asked questions and

 Yes, it is advised (or level 2 BTEC sport).
 Otherwise, you will not have the basic knowledge and understanding needed to cope with the demands of the BTEC.

 How are the units assessed?

 Units 1 and 2 will be assessed with an external exam.
 Units 3-7 will be assignment based.
 Which units do St John's Cover?

-We will cover unit 1.2.3 in increased detail as these units are compulsory.
+We will cover unit 1,2,3 in increased detail as these units are compulsory.
 Depending on the interests/strengths of the class we can be flexible about the final unit as we can choose one from Unit 4,5,6 or 7.
+Student Comment:

 "Studying BTEC Sport has given me a great foundation to move onto my university course.
 Learning about how the body works to enable me to perform at my best has really interested me."
-J.F 2018

-For more information contact Mr F Marsden Email: Frank.Marsden@modschools.org

-National Extended Certificate In Travel & Tourism (Level 3)
+J.F 2018 For more information contact Mr F Marsden Email: Frank.Marsden@modschools.org National Extended Certificate In Travel & Tourism (Level 3) Pearson BTEC INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?

-Pearson BTEC

 This course is aimed at students with an interest in travel and tourism who want to continue their education through applied learning and who aim to progress to higher education.
 No prior study of the sector is needed, but students should have a good range GCSE's or equivalent along with a genuine interest in the industry.

-Three mandatory units, covering the following content areas:

-Unit 1: World of Travel and Tourism.
+What units are studied and how are they assessed?
+Three mandatory units, covering the following content areas: Unit 1: World of Travel and Tourism.
 This externally assessed under examination conditions unit looks at the many different influences in the travel industry and how these change in response to social, economic and political developments.